Texas Mineral Rights Buyout Offer? Exclusive Guide

 Can I negotiate the price?

-What if I’ve already signed?
+What if I have already signed?

 If the deed has been recorded, the transfer is generally permanent.
 Texas mineral deeds do not have a rescission period.
 If you signed recently and the deed has not yet been recorded, contact an attorney immediately.
 Hours may matter.